|MP 2.01.42||Optical Diagnostic Devices for Evaluating Skin Lesions Suspected of Malignancy|

 No published studies were identified that addressed this topic.

-VivaNet Study.
-A Multicenter Study of Confocal Reflectance Microscopy in Telemedicine (EUNET) (NCT01385943) (21): This is a multicenter European study that will include individuals with skin lesions considered suspicious for malignancy.
-Patients will have all of the following, on the same day (unless contraindicated): clinical photograph, dermatoscopic image, confocal reflectance microscopic image.
+- VivaNet Study.
+A Multicenter Study of Confocal Reflectance Microscopy in Telemedicine (EUNET) (NCT01385943)21: This is a multicenter European study that will include subjects with skin lesions considered suspicious for malignancy.
+Patients will have all of the following on the same day (unless contraindicated): clinical photograph, dermatoscopic image, confocal reflectance microscopic image.
 In addition, they will undergo a tissue biopsy.
 Patients will return in 3 months for additional examination.
 The primary study outcome is the relative accuracy of the diagnostic methods.
+The estimated enrollment for this study is 500 with an estimated completion

-Although the literature regarding dermatoscopy is extensive, it is insufficient for determining whether use of the technique i.e., for selecting or deselecting lesions for excision, leads to improvements in patient management or improved health outcomes.
-In simulated exercises, the accuracy of dermatoscopy has been reported as superior to clinician examination, but there are no prospective studies that demonstrate improvements in actual clinical care.
-There is less evidence on computer-based optical diagnostic devices for selecting or deselecting lesions for excision.
-There is only one published study on diagnostic accuracy and no studies comparing patient management decisions and health outcomes with and without these devices.
-In addition, there is insufficient evidence on the impact of serial dermatoscopic monitoring on health outcomes compared to serial clinical monitoring and an absence of published studies evaluating computer-based optical devices for serial monitoring of lesions.
+There is less evidence on computer-based optical diagnostic devices for selecting or deselecting lesions for excision, and initial data suggest low specificity.
+There are no studies comparing patient management decisions and health outcomes with and without these devices.
+In addition, there is insufficient evidence on the impact of serial dermatoscopic monitoring on health outcomes compared with serial clinical monitoring and an absence of published studies evaluating computer-based optical devices for serial monitoring of lesions.
 Thus, dermatoscopy and computer-based optical diagnostic devices are considered investigational for evaluating pigmented skin lesions suspected of malignancy and for serially monitoring pigmented skin lesions.

 There are insufficient data on the added value of using dermatoscopy for defining peripheral margins of basal cell carcinomas or squamous cell carcinomas to guide surgical excision using dermatoscopic devices available in the United States.
 Thus, this application of dermatoscopy is considered investigational.
 Due to the absence of evidence on computer-based optical devices for defining peripheral margins of lesions suspected of malignancy, the technology is considered investigational for this purpose.